The Royal Canin Dog Food Review: Tested & Evaluated 2023

 In this sense, we don’t like Royal Canin’s ingredient choice.
 Instead of making animal protein and by-products the base of their recipes, they selected grains to be the majority ingredient.

-Because 3 out of 5 main ingredients are grains, and animal protein is only the third ingredient on most recipes, we’re taking off 3 stars.
+Because 3 out of 5 main ingredients are grains, and animal protein is only the third ingredient on most recipes, our panel of independent experts agreed to deduct 3 stars.

 Protein Content 3/5